expectedparrot/edsl/docs/surveys.rst

 The key steps to creating and conducting a survey are:

-* Creating `Question` objects of any type (multiple choice, free text, linear scale, etc.)
+* Creating `Question` objects of any type (multiple choice, checkbox, free text, numerical, linear scale, etc.)
 * Passing questions to a `Survey`
 * Running the survey by sending it to a language `Model`

 When running a survey you can optionally:

-* Add traits for an AI `Agent` (or `AgentList`) that will respond to the survey
+* Add traits for an AI `Agent` (or an `AgentList` of multiple agents) to respond to the survey
 * Add values for parameterized questions (`Scenario` objects)
-* Add conditional rules or "memory" of responses to other questions
+* Add conditional rules/logic, context and "memory" of responses to other questions

-Running a survey automatically generates a `Results` object containing the responses to the survey.
+Running a survey automatically generates a `Results` object containing the responses and other components of the survey (questions, agents, scenarios, models, prompts, etc.).
 See the :ref:`results` module for more information on working with `Results` objects.

 Key methods
 -----------
-A survey is administered by calling the `run()` method on the `Survey` object, after adding any agents, scenarios and models with the `by()` method and any survey rules or memory with the appropriate methods.
+A survey is administered by calling the `run()` method on the `Survey` object, after adding any agents, scenarios and models with the `by()` method, and any survey rules or memory with the appropriate methods.
 The methods for adding survey rules and memory include the following, which are each discussed in more detail below:

 * `add_skip_rule()` - Skip a question based on a conditional expression (e.g., the response to another question).